CBID2/vue.js-docs-makeover-62827/src/content/docs/guides/elements/creating-an-application.md

 ## In-DOM Root Component Template

 In-DOM root component templates are used to define the structure and content of the root component.
 They are typically placed within the root component's template section.
-When combined with Vue, it makes it  easier for users to set up the application without alot of configuration.
+When combined with Vue, it makes it easier for users to set up the application, especially when [using Vue via a CDN](../quickstart.mdx#using-a-cdn).
 Here's an example:

 ```html
 <template>